 In 2011, Tim Ranzetta volunteered to teach a personal finance course to high schoolers in East Palo Alto, CA and spent countless hours searching for resources and cobbling together his curriculum.
 He felt there had to be a better way.
 A place teachers could easily find ready-to-implement resources, enabling them to plan less and teach more.

-In 2014, Tim founded Next Gen Personal Finance as a non-profit organization to connect educators with free resources and equip students with the knowledge and skills to lead financially successful and fulfilling lives.
+In 2014, Tim founded Next Gen Personal Finance as a non-profit organization to connect educators with free resources, professional development, and advocacy tools in order to equip students with the knowledge and skills to lead financially successful and fulfilling lives.

 Tim Ranzetta, Founder